-He concludes by arguing that the way forwards is sceptical empiricism.
-So, accept that it is OK not to know the answer and if in doubt, keep looking for the data that may give more insight.
-Black swan events are the dominant source of randomness, so whilst we cannot predict what the next one maybe, we should accept their inevitability.
-Only by doing this can we prepare for them properly and mitigate their impact, making them ‘grey swans.’
-In this context, we can think about climate change and what that will mean if unaddressed as an example of a grey swan.
-Overall this book is thoroughly thought-provoking and well worth the read.
-One of my all-time favourites.
+Taleb argues that the way forward is to accept that it is OK not to know the answer and to keep looking for data that may give more insight.
+Black swan events are the dominant source of randomness, and while we cannot predict what the next one will be, we should accept their inevitability.
+Only by doing this can we prepare for them properly and mitigate their impact, making them “grey swans.”